 This is a picture of some guy’s right ear.
+We'll call him Patient 1.
 For simplicity’s sake, I’ll italicize medical terminology between parenthesis.
 The ear obviously doesn’t look right (abnormal).
 It’s swollen (edematous), and when you squish it about between your fingers (palpate it), it surprisingly feels as if there is some fluid deep to it, as it is quite mushy (fluctuant) and altogether entirely unsettling.

 He tells me this occurred about a week and a half ago, after hitting it hard against the water while wake-boarding on the river, being pulled by a fast-moving boat.
 He went to the emergency room a few days later since it started to swell even more and was given some antibiotics.
 He went back to the ER since it wasn’t getting better after a week, and was told to see an ENT doc and thus the reason he came to my office.